 Setting up Multiple Clients in your own GrantHub (Option 3): There are a few methods you can use to keep grants for multiple clients organized and manageable.
 They are as follows:

-- Opportunity Name: This isn't required, but including an abbr. of the clients name within the Opportunities name is helpful when ready reminders.
+Opportunity Name: This isn't required, but including an abbr. of the clients name within the Opportunities name is helpful when reading reminders.
 For example: